 Although there is no right or wrong answer to this question, the candidate’s reaction and answer will tell you a lot about their passion for their work—or their lack thereof.
 The answer the candidate for your bookkeeping position gives you should inspire you, and leave you with the assurance that this bookkeeper is absolutely dedicated to the service they’ll provide you.

 For example, maybe the candidate will tell you they have a passion for small business success.
 Maybe they even had a family member whose business didn’t survive due to serious bookkeeping errors or unchecked cash flow issues, and so they’re committed to making sure this doesn’t happen to other small businesses.

-However they reply, the right bookkeeper for your business will give you an answer that aligns with your needs, and your company’s mission, while also staying true to their “why” for working in their profession.
+However they reply, the right bookkeeper for your business will give you an answer to this bookkeeper interview question that aligns with your needs, and your company’s mission, while also staying true to their “why” for working in their profession.

-Bookkeeping can be a very different task from one industry to the next.
+This bookkeeper interview question is an important one to ask, since bookkeeping tasks can vary by industry.
 Some small business owners might be able to get away with hiring a qualified bookkeeper with general knowledge, but others—like construction companies, law firms, and non-profits—need a bookkeeper with industry-specific knowledge.